Table of Contents

 So a failure of one could soon turn into a failure of many.
 Result?
 The government would have to bail out many banks by way of this bank deposit scheme.
-On top of this depositors would be “bailed in” via the OBR.
+On top of this depositors holding more than $100,000 with a bank would be “bailed in” via the OBR.

 A government bailout would likely still be funded by the individual.
-Through higher taxes, higher inflation etc.
+Just indirectly – through higher taxes, higher inflation etc.

-With interest rates at record lows and likely to fall further, this could question many people about the benefit of leaving large amounts on deposit with a bank.
+With interest rates at record lows and likely to stay that way for some time, this could lead many people to question the benefit of leaving large amounts on deposit with a bank.